 After tooth loss, finding a comprehensive solution is crucial for your smile health.
 Replacement options that don’t restore the underlying root structure, as well as the visible crown, are insufficient for long-lasting results.
-That’s why more and more dentists are recommending dental implant supported tooth replacement.
+That’s why more and more dentists are recommending dental implants in Somerville.
 At Somerset Dental Arts, we partner with local specialists to place and restore the highest quality implant-retained dental prosthetics.
 Call our team to schedule a dental implant consultation to find out more.

 If you’ve experienced more advanced tooth loss, you should consider a dental implant-supported partial or full denture.
 An implant-supported partial denture is used to replace any number of missing teeth along an arch.
 Like a traditional partial denture, the base is molded to fit snugly between the remaining healthy teeth.
 Replacement teeth are attached to the base, and when connected to the dental implants, a partial completes a patient’s smile flawlessly.
 A full denture is crafted to fit snuggly in position against the gums.
 We can typically support the denture with four to six strategically positioned dental implant posts.